 For a patient who meets the major trauma transfer criteria, Adult Retrieval Victoria (ARV) or Paediatric Infant Perinatal Emergency Retrieval (PIPER) should be contacted within 60 minutes of their arrival at hospital.
 Once initial notification of the trauma patient has been received, the retrieval service will make available a coordination consultant with trauma expertise for advice regarding clinical management and/or the need for transfer.
 A multiparty teleconference between clinicians and facilities will be arranged as required.

-Major trauma requiring an inter-hospital transfer can be recognised by: certain vital sign markers; the presence of a specific physiological or anatomical injury; deterioration associated with a high-risk mechanism of injury; or being a high-risk patient [i].
+Major trauma requiring an inter-hospital transfer can be recognised by: certain vital sign markers; the presence of a specific physiological or anatomical injury; deterioration associated with a high-risk mechanism of injury; or being a high-risk patient1.
 There are also guidelines, which aim to guide and support early management and transfer to an MTS for specific injuries including spinal trauma, burns, traumatic brain injury, obstetric and paediatric trauma.
-These guidelines have been developed in collaboration with experts in each of the relevant fields, has been assessed using the AGREE methodology for guideline development and is auspiced by the Victorian State Trauma Committee.
+These guidelines have been developed in collaboration with experts in each of the relevant fields, assessed using the AGREE II methodology for guideline development and and are under the auspice of the Victorian State Trauma Committee (VSTC)2.